Complete Backpacking Checklist {Packing List & Backpacking Essentials}

 Camp Clothes [optional]

-One of the luxuries that we bring along when backpacking is a different set of clothes to wear at camp and while sleeping.
+One of the luxuries we bring when backpacking is a different set of clothes to wear at camp and while sleeping.

 At the end of the day, we strip off all our dirty, sweaty hiking clothes, wipe ourselves down with wet wipes, and change into our clean(ish) camp clothes.
 We feel fresher going to bed, and since these clothes don’t carry any residual hiking sweat, we sleep warmer, too.